Language Translation

 • Size of the lot is less than one half (0.5) acre - the land disturbance is assumed to be the actual size of the lot.

-Requirements Associated with Lots within a Permitted Project Site
+Requirements Associated with Lots within a Permitted Project Site (Multi-lot)

-Permit Coverage:
+Permit Coverage

-Development of a Construction/Stormwater Pollution Prevention Plan:
+Development of a Construction/Stormwater Pollution Prevention Plan

 Applicability of Specific Project Types and Operations